 The purpose of this procedure is to provide a means for resolving legitimate complaints.
 A complaint is defined as a grievance that cannot be resolved informally.
 A student may file a complaint against a member of the MMI faculty or staff.
 Prior to a formal written complaint, students are encouraged to discuss the matter with the faculty or staff member's direct supervisor to attempt to resolve the grievance informally.
 If the grievance cannot be resolved informally or to the student's satisfaction, the student may file a formal written complaint.
-All formal complaints must be filed with the MMI Director of Human Resources, located in the Administrative Building, within five (5) business days in which the incident occurred.
+All formal complaints must be filed with the MMI Director of Human Resources, located in the Administrative Building, within five (5) business days from the date the incident occurred.
 A written formal complaint must include the following:

 - 1. Student name, physical campus address, cell phone number, and email address; - 2.
-The faculty or staff member named in the complaint; - 3.
+The name of the faculty or staff member against whom the complaint is being filed; - 3.
 The facts on which the complaint is based, including dates, times, and witnesses; - 4.
 A summary of what has been done in an attempt to resolve the situation; - 5.
 The resolution requested.

-Written complaints will be received by the Director of Human Resources, who will review the complaint and discuss it with the appropriate department(s).
+Written complaints will be received by the Director of Human Resources, who will review the complaint and discuss it with the student and appropriate department(s).
 The Director of Human Resources may designate a college official to respond to the student.
-The Director of Human Resources, or designee, will provide a written response to the student within fourteen (14) calendar days from the time the written formal complaint is received.
+Absent extenuating circumstances, the Director of Human Resources, or designee, will provide a written response to the student within fourteen (14) calendar days from the time the written formal complaint is received.